uob-itservices/as-business-systems-standards/code_reviews/readme.md

 ## Principals

-When writing and reviewing code, concider the following points:
+When writing and reviewing code, consider the following points:

 1. Am I able to understand the code easily?
 2. Is the code written following the coding standards/guidelines?